radius-project/docs/docs/content/concepts/why-radius-concept/index.md

 ## Developers and platform engineers need to collaborate

 Enterprises are creating specialized roles and initiatives to improve their speed, efficiency, and security when adopting the cloud.
 Platform engineering is an emerging discipline that's combining a product mindset with learnings from DevOps and DevSecOps teams to create internal development platforms.
-When successful, platform engineers deliver a set of tools that provide sufficient automation, tracking, governance, and observability that guide development teams naturally fall “into the pit of success.”
+When successful, platform engineers deliver a set of tools that provide sufficient automation, tracking, governance, and observability that guide development teams to naturally fall into "the pit of success."
 Often these endeavors can come up a little short, looking like a set of repository templates, cloud resource templates, and a software catalog for application developers to use.
 Unfortunately, the tools and assets that are frequently used don't encourage collaboration between developers and the platform engineers supporting those developers.
 Platform engineering is new as a discipline, and the patterns that will make enterprises successful long-term are still emerging.

 Radius provides concepts like Environments and Recipes that support a separation of concerns.
 Platform engineers can create repository templates with CI/CD pipelines and starter code for deployment.
 IT operators can deploy and govern the Environments where those pipelines deploy applications.
 Cloud and security experts can provide the Recipes used to create and update cloud resources.
 Developers are only responsible for describing the requirements and architecture of the application, understanding which environments to use, and choosing dependencies from the supported set of Recipes.